Visual Inspection of Children

 • Any other allegation, aside from sexual abuse or exploitation, which may create physical evidence on a child’s body.

 The process of rearranging clothing or disrobing any child under five (5) years of age must stop if the child appears to be uncomfortable and/or says “no.” If this occurs, ask if the parent or caregiver will take the child to a HUB/medical facility for an examination; the CSW can accompany them.
-If the parent/legal guardian does not consent to this, determine whether exigent circumstances exist or if a court order is necessary for visual inspection, rearranging, and/or disrobing of a child.
+If the parent/legal guardian does not consent to this, consult with County Counsel to determine whether exigent circumstances exist or if a court order is necessary for visual inspection, rearranging, and/or disrobing of a child.

 Any child nearing puberty or older (i.e. a child who is nearing physical, emotional and/or psychological maturity) should not be disrobed or be asked to disrobe by the CSW.
 An alternative for children of this age is to ask for their consent to a limited visual inspection, which can consist of them rearranging their clothing, e.g., raising shirt sleeves or pant legs and/or changing into active wear, e.g., a short-sleeved shirt or shorts.

 If the CSW is the person having the child or the parent/legal guardian rearrange a child’s clothing or disrobe a child five (5) and under, the CSW must have an adult witness.
+A parent/legal guardian qualified as an adult witness.

 For allegations and/or suspicions of sexual abuse or exploitation, the CSW is not to disrobe or rearrange the child’s clothing.
 The CSW must immediately submit a referral for a forensic evaluation at a Medical Hub.
 The Medical Hub forensic practitioner will determine whether a forensic evaluation is needed and the timing of the evaluation.